open-risk/equinox/README.md

 ## Functionality

-The initial functionality of Equinox focuses on integrating the following concepts:
+The functionality of Equinox focuses on integrating the following concepts:

+* Energy Accounting and in Particular Scope 2 Accounting and Reporting
 * Green Public Procurement (GPP) portfolio management
 * GHG Accounting Protocol for Projects
 * The PCAF coalition's approach to accounting and reporting **mortgage portfolio** GHG emissions